top of page

 Several women left indelible marks on the early Christian church through their leadership, teaching, and evangelistic efforts.
 Their contributions provide compelling examples of women's roles in the formative years of Christianity.

 Junia is mentioned in Romans 16:7 as "outstanding among the apostles."
 For centuries, Junia was assumed to be a man due to gender biases in translation.
-However, modern scholarship has affirmed that Junia was indeed a woman, and her recognition as an apostle indicates that women held prominent leadership roles in the early church.
+However, modern scholarship has affirmed that Junia was indeed a woman, and her recognition as an apostle indicates that women held prominent Christian leadership roles in the early church.

 The Samaritan Woman: Evangelist